-The downstairs newly fitted kitchen has an electric cooker, hob, microwave, fridge etc, ample work surfaces and storage space and a separate dining room has a dining table and chairs.
+The downstairs kitchen has an electric cooker, hob, microwave, fridge with freezer box, ample work surfaces and storage space and a separate dining room has a dining table and chairs.

 A spacious sitting room with a comfortable sofa bed and chairs, a TV with DVD, a lovely open fire and a double bed - very cosy to be able to lie in bed and watch the fire.
 From this studio/sitting room there are lovely views out over the garden to the castle beyond.

-The bathroom has a bath with a shower over, handbasin and a separate toilet.
+The bathroom has a large shower, handbasin and a separate toilet.

 Bedlinen and towels provided.
 Electricity, oil central heating and logs.
 WIFI available Parking off-road.The use of the lovely garden, occasionally shared with the owners who live in the main old Castle House.
 The garden is reached through a courtyard and up a few steps.